JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 ENTRYPOINT ["dotnet", "WorkerServiceWithHealthChecks.dll"]
 {% endhighlight %}

-To build a docker image from your dockerfile you need to have docker running on the build machine, which is locally for me.
+To build a docker image from your dockerfile you need to have docker running on the build machine, which is the local dev machine for me.
 I have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed, running Linux containers.

-The `FROM` line in the dockerfile tells what source to use. `aspnet:3.0-buster-slim` is a Debian Linux source containing ASP.NET 3.
+The `FROM` line in the dockerfile above tells what source to use. `aspnet:3.0-buster-slim` is a Debian Linux source containing ASP.NET 3.0.
 More possible sources can be found [here](https://hub.docker.com/_/microsoft-dotnet-core-aspnet/).

 In Visual Studio, right-click on a dockerfile and select `Build Docker image` to build it.
 You can also build a Docker image using the command line

 {% highlight bash %}
-docker build --rm -f "Dockerfile" -t myworkerservice:latest .
+docker build --rm -f "Dockerfile" -t workerservicewithhealthchecks:latest .
 {% endhighlight %}

 ### Push docker image to a container registry

-A container registry is like a code repository on internet, but it stores container images.
-Using a container registry when later on deploying to Kubernetes makes the whole flow easier.
-In this example, I'll use Azure Container Registry (ACR) to store the built image.
+A container registry is like a code repository on internet, but for container images.
+These images can then easily be pulled later on by different resources that need them.
+In this example, I'll use Azure Container Registry (ACR) to store the built images.

-For the purpose of this article, I've setup a basic container registry named `blogacrtest`.
-The URI for this storage becomes `blogacrtest.azurecr.io`.
-It's important that you create the ACR in the same subscription as AKS (Azure Kubernetes Service).
+For the purpose of this article, I've setup a basic container registry named `blogacrtest`, accessible through the URI `blogacrtest.azurecr.io`.

 To push an image to ACR from your command prompt you need to first have [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.
 When it's installed you can login to ACR this way: